Eaglw/Chemical_Engineering/Improper constraints.md

 ---
 A structure or one of its body has *improper constraints* if some of its reactions are *concurrent or parallel*.
 It means that even if the raw number of *supports* reactions satisfies the [[Structure Engineering/3.
-Basic/Equations of equilibrium|equilibrium equations]],
+Basic/Equations of equilibrium|equilibrium equations]], the structure is still [[Structure Engineering/3.
+Basic/Stable structure|unstable]].